Timers Peripheral

 Errors

-Main timers error code is 0x10xx.
+The main timer error code prefix is 0x10xx.
 Find the way to display errors in your Arduino sketch here.

 An overview of possible errors for timers: